openstreetmap/iD/CONTRIBUTING.md

 Test your code and make sure it passes.
 Our testing harness requires [node.js](http://nodejs.org/) and a few modules:

-1. [Install node.js](http://nodejs.org/) - 'Install' will download a package for your OS
+1. [Install node.js](http://nodejs.org/) version 0.10.0 or later - 'Install' will download a package for your OS
-2. Install [PhantomJS](http://phantomjs.org/) - This can be done via `npm install phantomjs` or homebrew
+2. Install [PhantomJS](http://phantomjs.org/) version 1.9.1 or later - This can be done via `npm install phantomjs` or homebrew
 3. Go to the directory where you have checked out `iD`
 4. Run `npm install`
 5. Run `npm test` to see whether your tests pass or fail.